 At the centre of all Drama is communication and confidence.
 Like all the arts, drama allows children to communicate with and understand others in new ways.
 It also builds upon the children’s confidence and resilience and gives them a sense of pride.
 Drama allows all children to shine.
 At Hutton Rudby Primary, we greatly value the importance of drama, and the impact that it can have on all our pupils.

-In addition to our Year 5 and 6 musical Christmas productions, our Year 1 and 2 children undertake their own Christmas performance also.
+In addition to our Year 5 and 6 musical Christmas productions, our Year 1 and 2 children have undertaken their own Christmas performances also.
 Of course Christmas plays would not be complete without our Reception children’s wonderful nativity, where there isn’t a dry eye in the audience.

 In the Summer term, Year 3 and 4 take on the baton with their own school production.
 The confidence the Year 3 and 4 children gain from being involved in a whole school production performing on stage is invaluable to their emotional and social development.
-Mrs Ruddy, and her right hand man, Mr Whawell, have helped the children perform some memorable performances such as Treasure Island, a 1920’s themed murder mystery and Alice in Wonderland.
+Mrs Ruddy has helped the children perform some memorable performances such as Treasure Island, a 1920’s themed murder mystery and Alice in Wonderland.